Recent studies show that up to 64% of Americans drink about a cup of coffee each and every day (1).

-It's actually not that hard, but the problem is that there isn't a single place that patients can get all of the information they need.
+It’s actually not that hard, but the problem is that there isn’t a single place where patients can get all of the information they need.

 Consider these guidelines to be that information and use these tips to help you absorb more of your thyroid medication when you take it:

 - Take your thyroid medication either FIRST thing in the morning or RIGHT before you go to bed – There have been studies that show that taking your thyroid medication at night is not only equivalent to taking it in the morning, some studies suggest that it might be better.

 - Wait 4 hours before you take your thyroid medication IF you are taking iron or calcium supplements – Iron and calcium are notorious for binding to thyroxine (the active component of your thyroid medication) and rendering it inactive.
 Be VERY cautious if you use either of these supplements anywhere near the time of day that you take your thyroid medication.

 - Wait 30-60 minutes before you take your thyroid medication IF you are taking other supplements – Other supplements, which include thyroid supplements, can also potentially interfere with thyroid medication absorption.
 Just be sure to wait 30-60 minutes and you should be good to go.
 This includes things like fish oil, vitamin D, and so on.

 - Wait 60 minutes before taking your thyroid medication after you consume coffee – The general guidelines for coffee would be to wait at least 1 hour (or 60 minutes) before you take your medication.
 If you place your medication RIGHT by your bed with a glass of water you can take it basically RIGHT when you wake up and before you get ready for the day.
 If you are drinking your coffee right after this then you might try taking your medication at bed right before you go to bed.